 About Tofino

-Tofino: A town in Clayoquot Sound
+Tofino: A Town in Clayoquot Sound

 The community of Tofino (population approximately 2,000) is situated at the tip of the Esowista Peninsula in Clayoquot Sound on Vancouver Island's west coast.
 The region takes its name from the Tla-o-qui-aht First Nations and comprises about 400,000 hectares of land and marine inlets, all draining into a central marine catchment area.